 Those who’ve known me awhile often think I have a lucky horseshoe firmly within my rectum.

 While I have no burning desire to prove nor disprove this theory (as invasive surgery doesn’t seem like the most attractive idea), my Green Bay/Chicago adventure in 2010 helps me see why people might think this way!

 A Chicago Story

-In May 2010, I went with some old high school buddies to visit our friend living out in Green Bay, Wisconsin.
-From there, we’d go by car to Chicago, eventually flying from there back to Toronto.
+In May 2010, I visited our friend living in Green Bay, Wisconsin with some old high school buddies.
+From there, we’d drive to Chicago, eventually flying back to Toronto.
 All fine and dandy, right?
 A good four-day vacation with cool people doing cool things.